kewisch/pyamo/README.md

 saved in a sub-directory named after the addon id in the current (or specified) directory.

-When specifying the version number you can also use the tag `latest` to retrieve the latest version.
+When specifying version numbers you can also use the tag `latest` to retrieve the latest version and the `previous` tag to get the last accepted version.
 This is useful when specifying multiple versions to download.

 ```
 usage: amo get [-h] [-o OUTDIR] [-l LIMIT] [-v VERSION] addon